mdsol/knife-flow/README.markdown

 ### promote
 Increments the cookbooks version by 1 digit at the patch level ( i.e. 2.3.1 -> 2.3.2 ) <br />
 Uploads the cookbook by running <tt> knife cookbook upload COOKBOOK COOKBOOK </tt> <br />
-Updates the environments/ENVIRONMENT.json file with the list of COOKBOOK1 COOKBOOK2 and relative new versions. <br />
+Updates the environments/ENVIRONMENT.json file with the list of COOKBOOK COOKBOOK and relative new versions. <br />
 Uploads the ENVIRONMENT.json file to the "development" org. <br />
 Commits the changes to the "develop" branch. <br />